Racket Attack: Gameplay

 Two female opponents facing off against each other.
 The Wilson advertisement is presented only in the North American version.

-There are two gameplay modes present: one-player (representing a tennis tournament) and two-player (which represents an exhibition match).
-After winning seven matches in single-player mode, the player receives a championship trophy.
-These matches become increasingly difficult as the player progresses through them.
-It is possible to play on a grass, clay, or hard court.
-The players can play a women's match, best-of-3, or men's match, best-of-5.
+Racket Attack includes two gameplay modes: one-player (representing a tennis tournament) and two-player (which represents an exhibition match).
+After winning seven matches in single-player mode, of increasing difficulty, the player receives a championship trophy.
+Players can choose between playing on grass, clay, or hard court, and between a women's match (best-of-3) or men's match (best-of-5).

-There are 16 different players; eight male, and eight female.
-They have their own strengths and weaknesses for experimenting.
-The male players can only play against other male players while females can only play against other females.
+There are 16 different players; eight male, and eight female, each with their own strengths and weaknesses.
+The male players can only play against other male players, while females can only play against other females.

-Passwords allow players to retain their statistics after playing for a while; they also allow access to any level between the second round of the tournament and the end game.
-There are six possible tennis moves, including the lob, volley, and slice.
-While serving, the camera angle becomes slightly more over the player's shoulder.
-Women's matches are noticeably shorter than men's matches and players contain unusual names like "Gibbco" and "First".
+Passwords allow players to retain their statistics after playing; they also allow access to any level between the second round of the tournament and the end game.
+There are six possible tennis moves, including lob, volley, and slice.
+While serving, the camera angle moves slightly more over the player's shoulder.
 Both buttons of the NES controller are used to hit the ball; the "A" button is used mainly for front-court action while the "B" button is primarily reserved for back court moves.
 Players can protest to the line judge if a decision is not made in their favor.